Getting Started with Information Technology: Students

 While there are other systems that also use your SU username and password, the three main systems you'll use that with are your SU email, GullNet, and MyClasses.

 MyClasses is the online classroom and course delivery system on campus, which some faculty use to offer online coursework and materials.
-Not all classes use MyClasses; you can use GullNet to check to see if your class uses MyClasses or not.
+Not all classes use MyClasses.
 Only students currently taking a course that uses MyClasses will have access to log in.
 Courses are made available approximately a week before the start of the semester, and remain active until approximately a few weeks after the end of the semester.

-Students have access to the internet through three options: through the campus wireless network, by logging into an IT computer lab computer, or through the wired Residential Network (ResNet).
+Students have access to the internet through three options: through the campus wireless network, by logging into an IT computer lab computer, or through the wired network in residential halls.